naev/naev/dat/naevpedia/mechanics/boarding.md

 ## Stealing Outfits

 The outfits that you can steal from a ship are random, and the number is influenced by your **Boarding Bonus** modifier.
-Higher modifier values will let you steal more outfist from a ship.
+Higher modifier values will let you steal more outfits from a ship.
 The cost of repairing a stolen outfit is the base cost multiplied by `(10 + their crew) / (10 + your crew)`.

 <% if player.fleetCapacity() > 0 then %>